Midstream Pregnancy Test Instructions

 Start testing from 7 days past ovulation!

 Fertility2Family Midstream Pregnancy Tests are a fast, reliable and easy-to-use method of detecting pregnancy.
 Fertility2Family Midstream Pregnancy Tests detect the hCG (human Chorionic Gonadotropin) hormone.
-A hormone that is produced by the placenta after the fertilised egg adheres to the wall of the uterus.
+A hormone produced by the placenta after the fertilised egg adheres to the uterus wall.

 How to Perform a Pregnancy Test?

 1. Remove the Midstream Pregnancy Test from the foil wrapper.

 2. Remove the cap to expose the absorbent tip, avoiding contact with the absorbent end.

 3. Hold the Pregnancy Test by the thumb grip with the exposed absorbent tip pointing downward.
 Urinate onto the absorbent tip only until it is thoroughly wet.